pyvista/pyvista/doc/user-guide/simple.rst

 Exporting
 ~~~~~~~~~

-Any PyVista mesh object can be saved to a VTK file format using the ``.save()``
+Any PyVista mesh object can be saved to a VTK file format using
-method bound directly on those objects.
-For example, the mesh used above could
+:func:`save() <pyvista.DataObject.save>`.
+For example, the mesh in the
-be saved like:
+code block above could be saved like:

 .. code-block:: python